Pricing up a year abroad

 - Learn to love the local cuisine - you'll have more options for dining out on a budget.

 - Make friends!
 Local students are the best source of info for saving money, getting around, or knowing how things work.

 Whether you’re looking to study or work, we’ve created a handy visual guide to help you plan your year abroad.
 From options for financial support to tips for saving money, our guide covers the factors to consider when pricing up a year abroad.
 Read on to find out about your available choices, day-to-day costs and more.

 For more advice on studying abroad, you can also check out our guide to studying abroad, covering budgeting, price differences and staying connected.

 Once you've tackled the finances, you'll be able to relax and take advantage of the incredible opportunity of spending a year abroad.
 You'll be set for a once-in-a-lifetime adventure.

-All information was correct at date of publication, subject to change pending Brexit outcome.
-Please contact the relevant programmes or institutions cited for more information.
+All information was correct at date as of 2020, subject to change pending Brexit outcome.
+Follow the latest news from Eramus+ here and contact the relevant programmes or institutions cited for more information.

 This Money Matters post aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury's Bank accepts no responsibility for the opinions and views of external contributors and the content of external websites included within this post.
 Some links may take you to another Sainsbury's Bank page.
 All information in this post was correct at date of publication.